Alan M. Jacobs

 Together with colleague Yang-Yang Zhou, Jacobs co-hosts the podcast Scope Conditions, which showcases new research in the field of comparative politics.
 You can find Scope Conditions on Spotify, Apple Podcasts, or Google Podcasts. and on Twitter @scopeconditions.

-Jacobs serves on the editorial boards of World Politics, the American Political Science Review, Cambridge University Press’s Methods of Social Inquiry series, and of Palgrave Macmillan’s Political Analysis series.
-He is President-Elect of the APSA’s Qualitative and Multi-Method Research section and a member of the APSA’s Nominating Committee (2019-2020).
+Jacobs serves on the editorial boards of World Politics and the American Political Science Review.
+He is President (2021-23) of the APSA’s Qualitative and Multi-Method Research section and served on the APSA’s Nominating Committee (2019-2020).
 He has been a Fernand Braudel Senior Fellow at the European University Institute (2015) and an Alexander von Humboldt Foundation Research Fellow at the Hertie School of Governance (2016-17).
 Jacobs’ research has been funded by grants from the Social Sciences and Humanities Research Council of Canada, the DAAD, and the German Marshall Fund of the United States.
 He is a frequent instructor at the Institute for Qualitative and Multi-Method Research at Syracuse University, where he teaches a module on using structural causal models for multi-method causal inference.